FL0WL0W/USB_GPIO_ADC_PWM/README.md

   3. Set a PWM pin.
 SET PWM [PIN] [DUTY CYCLE 0.000000-1.000000]
       * The pin must first be initialized as a PWM pin.
       * Duty cycle represented between 0.000000 for always low to 1.000000 for always high.

+Turn off response messages
+  1. It is sometimes necessary to disable the response messages so as not to interfere with READ ADC and READ GPIO.
+This can be done by sending DISABLE RESPONSES
+  2. To re-enable responses, send ENABLE RESPONSES